-- Confirm the Testing Assumptions are exactly the same for both tables.
-Note that a table could use the default settings or modified settings for that particular table, so you need to look at each one individually.
+- Confirm the Testing Assumptions are the same for both tables.
+Note that a table could use the default or modified settings for that particular table, so you need to look at each individually.

-- If Multiple Comparison Correction is turned on, please review How to Apply Multiple Comparison Correction to Statistical Significance Testing to ensure the setting is configured as you expect.
+- If Multiple Comparison Correction is turned on, please review How to Apply Multiple Comparison Correction to Statistical Significance Testing to ensure the setting is configured as expected.

-- Look for any Properties > RULES that are being applied to the table that affect significance testing.
+- Look for any Properties > RULES applied to the table that affect significance testing.